tessel/this-week-in-tessel/2017-01-15-tessel-security-scorecard.md

 We literally have a commit to our `openwrt-tessel` repo to [disable telnet](https://github.com/tessel/openwrt-tessel/blob/master/files/etc/init.d/telnet).
 As mentioned before, `ssh` is not disabled but it is only allowed by devices [provisioned with a shared key](https://tessel.gitbooks.io/t2-docs/content/API/CLI.html#lan).
 That process can only happen using `t2-cli` over a physical, USB connection, meaning no root access for rouge, third-party bots scavenging the Internet.

-Thanks to the folks at Sparkfun for sharing that awesome post.
-The Tessel team is always working on improving the out-of-the-box experience for anyone getting started with hardware and Internet-connected devices, so we're happy to say that when you get a Tessel you're secure from the start!
+## Wrap Up

+Thank you Sparkfun for sharing that awesome post.
+Be sure to review all your Internet-connected devices' security scorecard and rest assured that the Tessel project is focused on keeping our boards secure.
+Check out the [Johnny-Five Inventor's Kit](https://www.sparkfun.com/products/13847) to start creating your own IoT projects and experiment.
+Join the [Tessel community](https://tessel.io/community) to learn more about what other people are building and how to start contributing to the Tessel project.